 We can't move forward if over 50% of our population are held behind.

-Here, today, in 2022, there is no country in the world where women are equal to their male counterparts.
+Here, today, there is no country in the world where women are equal to their male counterparts.
 There are countless examples that can be given - the stubborn gender pay gap, the gender breakdown of boards of major companies, the gender breakdown of our parliaments, or even the systems of power that function to keep women in second place.
 But the thing is, when we invest in women, everyone wins.
 Learn from Ashleigh Streeter-Jones, an internationally recognised and award-winning gender activist about the importance of gender equality.

 Through this talk, Ashleigh tells the story of the first moment she experienced gender equality at just four years old, outlines the problem at hand, and takes the listener through the ways in which they can uplift young women, acting to create a more equal future.